emmo-repo/EMMOntoPy/docs/tools-instructions.md

   - `skip`: List of tests to skip
   - `enable`: List of tests to enable
+  - `ignore_namespace`: List of namespaces to ignore for all checks
   - `<test_name>`: A name of a test.
 Recognised nested keywords are:
     - `exceptions`: List of entities in the ontology to skip.
 Should be written as `<ns0>.<name>`, where `<ns0>` is the last component of the base IRI